twilio-labs/plugin-flex-outbound-dialpad/README.md

 # plugin-flex-outbound-dialpad

-This plugin is intended to demonstrate how to make outbound calls from twilio flex without having to do any custom work around call conferencing and monitoring.
+This plugin is intended to demonstrate how to make outbound calls from twilio flex without having to do any custom workaround call conferencing and monitoring.

-This plugin uses a custom built backend system to facilitate creation of outbound calls using Twilio Programmable Voice.
+This plugin uses a custom built backend system to facilitate the creation of outbound calls using Twilio Programmable Voice.
 These calls are enqueued straight back to the agent that made the call.
 The backend system exposes a websocket to notify the front end client of changes to the call.
 This enables automated state management in the front end to ensure there is no competing with other tasks.
 As the calls are enqueued using Twiml, flex can accept the task reservation using reservation.conference() and the call from there is treated like any other call.
 Transfers and supervisor monitoring are enabled.

-The backend system is available [here](https://github.com/jhunter-twilio/twilio-flex-sample-backend) and can rapidly be deployed to heroku using the link provided
+The backend system is available [here](https://github.com/jhunter-twilio/twilio-flex-sample-backend) and can rapidly be deployed to Heroku using the link provided

 # screenshot